DarkGhostHunter/OpenWRT-NSS-Full/README.md

 The router will boot two times: once it applies the defaults it will boot again.
 Just wait patiently until 10.0.0.1 becomes availble.
 ---

+## After booting

+### 1. WiFi and Usteer

+You will probably want to change both your WiFi SSID on both antennas into something like "MyOffice".
+Every time you change them, you will have to get into usteer configuration and point these WiFi SSID to be _steered_.
+This way, your devices will roam between both antennas depending on signal quality.

+### 2. Speedtest your Gigabit Internet

+If you're a _heavy user_, you may want to run `speedtest_to_sqm`.
+It's a bash script that _should_ update SQM scripts depending on your connection download and upload speeds.

+You may [test your buffebloat here](https://www.waveform.com/tools/bufferbloat), and if you get C/D/F grades, you will need to set this through the script or manually.
+Also consider using this on low-speed connections, or if you always need minimum latency at all times (while downloads/uploads take a small penalty).

+---

 ## FAQ